throwable/beanref/README.md

 assertTrue(personNameProperty.isReadOnly());
 ```
 Getter/setter method names may follow the convention of java beans (getXXX()/isXXX() for getter and setXXX(xxx) for
 setter).
-If a getter method's name does not start with "get/is") the whole getter's name is used as the name of a
+If the name of getrer method does not start with "get/is") the whole getter's name is used as the name of a
 property.
 In this case a correspondent setter method must also have it's name without "set" prefix.
 If no correspondent
 setter method was found a property is declared as read-only.